cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 The data in a repository is stored using a [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) (CAS) scheme.
-All files written to a CernVM-FS repository must be converted into data chunks in the CAS store during the process of *publishing*, which involves creating file catalogs which represent directory structure and metadata, and splitting files into chunks, compressing them, and calculating content hashes, etc.
+All files written to a CernVM-FS repository must be converted into data chunks in the CAS store during the process of *publishing*, which involves creating catalogs which represent directory structure and metadata, and splitting files into chunks, compressing them, and calculating content hashes, etc.
 Publishing is done on a dedicated release manager machine or *publisher* system which interfaces with the stratum 0.

 Read-write access to a CernVM-FS repository is only available on a stratum 0 system or publisher system